 Scope

-This Technical Specification (TS) defines the quality requirements for terminology resource map set.
+This Technical Specification (TS) defines the quality requirements for a terminology resource map set.
 It is based upon the existing Technical Report ISO TR 12300 - Principles of mapping between terminological systems.
 The Technical Specification will establish measures which can be used to assess the quality and utility of a map between terminological resources, determine the level of measure required for common use cases in healthcare which can be used to support conformance assessment.

-The quality measures will address mapping processes used (including manual and tool based mapping), as well as the type of map set delivered as a result of that process..
+The quality measures will address mapping processes used (including manual and tool based mapping), as well as the type of map set delivered as a result of that process.

 Objective